AKQA

-AKQA is a digital design and communications agency owned by WPP.
+AKQA is a full-service digital experience design, development and communications agency owned by WPP.
 It was founded in London in 1994 and expanded internationally in 2001 through a merger with agencies based in the United States and Singapore.
 It operated as an independent agency until 2012, when it was acquired by WPP.
-Initially the firm focused on technology and digital projects, later broadening its focus on design and innovation to services including product and spatial design.
+Initially the firm focused on technology and digital projects, later broadening its focus on design and innovation to services including product and spatial design, and more recently the use of AI.
 In 2020, WPP announced it was merging Grey Group with AKQA to create the AKQA Group.
 The resulting agency has around 6,000 employees in 50 countries.

 History

 AKQA was founded in the United Kingdom in 1994.
 Ajaz Ahmed launched the firm at age 21 after leaving university before graduating, as he wanted to start a multimedia business quickly while interest in the web was increasing.
 The agency initially focused on digital projects, including product development.
 One of AKQA's early clients was Virgin, for which the agency designed the first website capable of broadcasting live radio over the Internet for Virgin Radio.
 Other initial clients included Microsoft, McDonald's, BMW, and Coca-Cola.
+James Hilton, Matthew Treagus and Dan Norris-Jones are credited as co-founders for their early leadership roles - all joining the business in 1995.

 As it grew in the late 1990s, it added capabilities including a consultancy arm, to meet with client demand for Internet strategy consulting.
 By 1999, it was ranked as the largest independent new media agency in the United Kingdom, and had been valued at £26 million.

 In 2001, the company received an investment of $71 million from Accenture and merged with three other agencies to expand internationally.
 The London-based agency, then known as AKQA New Media, merged with Citron Haligman Bedecarré in San Francisco, Magnet Interactive in Washington, D.C., and The AdInc in Singapore.
 The merger led to the formation of AKQA as an international marketing agency.

 Private equity firm General Atlantic acquired a majority stake in AKQA in early 2007.
 Media reports valued the deal at approximately $250 million.
 That year, AKQA was reported to be the largest independent digital agency in the world, with approximately 700 employees and revenues of around $99 million.